Advertiser Disclosure

 • The terrace

-Each of the day rooms is furnished with a double bed, an ensuite bathroom, and incredible views of the runway.
+Each of the day rooms is furnished with a double bed, an en suite bathroom, and incredible views of the runway.
 The bed is adorned with HÄSTENS bedding, which is famous for making the most expensive mattress in the world.

 If you don’t get a chance to reserve a day room, there are immaculate restrooms and shower suites to help you freshen up.

-The lounge also has an outdoor terrace with plenty of seating and gorgeous views of both the apron and the runway.
+The lounge has an outdoor terrace with plenty of seating and gorgeous views of both the apron and the runway.
 You’ll also find a large conference room with floor-to-ceiling windows letting in a ton of natural light.

-Opening Hours: Daily from 6:00 p.m. to 9:00 p.m.
+Hours: Daily from 6 p.m. to 9 p.m.

-But the 2 biggest highlights of the lounge are the spa by Biologique Recherche where you are entitled to a complimentary 30-minute spa treatment (make reservations in advance!) and the dining service.
+But the 2 biggest highlights of the lounge are the spa by Biologique Recherche, where you are entitled to a complimentary 30-minute spa treatment (make reservations in advance!), and the dining service.

 Shower cabana at The Wing, First Class Lounge at Hong Kong International Airport.
 Image Credit: Stephen Au

-Location: Near gates 1 to 4 on the Balcony level (seventh floor) in Terminal 1
+Location: Near Gates 1 to 4 on the balcony level (seventh floor) in Terminal 1

-Opening Hours: Daily from 5:30 a.m. until the last departure
+Hours: Daily from 5:30 a.m. until the last departure

 This lounge has 4 main food and beverage areas:

-• The Haven — the main à la carte restaurant
+• The Haven: The main à la carte restaurant

-• Champagne Bar — an area with self-serve Champagne varieties
+• Champagne Bar: An area with self-serve Champagne varieties

-• The Atrium — a buffet-style section with counter seating and high chairs
+• The Atrium: A buffet-style section with counter seating and high chairs

-• The Bar — a marble-clad cocktail bar serving numerous drinks
+• The Bar: A marble-clad cocktail bar serving numerous drinks

-Each of these temperature-controlled cabanas contains a gigantic walk-in shower, a deep soaking tub, a pampering area, a daybed/couch hybrid for relaxation, a stone sink, a private toilet, working spaces, complimentary ironing service, and lush Jurlique amenities.
+The Wing has 5 shower cabanas, which are huge spa-like sanctuaries where you can freshen up to the max.
+Each temperature-controlled room contains a gigantic walk-in shower, a deep soaking tub, a pampering area, a daybed, a stone sink, a private toilet, working spaces, complimentary ironing service, and Jurlique amenities.

-Hot Tip: Learn about the best ways to book Cathay Pacific first class using points in our step-by-step guide!
+Learn about the best ways to book Cathay Pacific first class using points in our step-by-step guide!

 The Pier, First Class Lounge at Hong Kong International Airport.
 Image Credit: Stephen Au

-Location: Near Gate 63, down the escalator from the Departures level (sixth floor) in Terminal 1
+Location: Near Gate 63, down the escalator from the departures level (sixth floor) in Terminal 1

-Opening Hours: Daily from 5:30 a.m. to 12:30 a.m.
+Hours: Daily from 5:30 a.m. to 12:30 a.m.

-• The Dining Room — the main à la carte restaurant serving multi-course meals and drinks
+• The Dining Room: The main à la carte restaurant, serving multicourse meals and drinks

-• The bar — a circular cocktail bar to enjoy mixed drinks, spirits, and more
+• The Bar: A circular cocktail bar to enjoy mixed drinks, spirits, and more

-And lastly, this lounge offers meticulously cleaned restrooms — in fact, the whole lounge is spotless all the time, thanks to a stringent cleaning schedule.
+And lastly, this lounge offers meticulously cleaned restrooms.
+In fact, the whole lounge is spotless all the time, thanks to a stringent cleaning schedule.

 Champagne with your bath at Lufthansa First Class Terminal.
 Image Credit: Greg Stone